Physician Assistant, M.M.S.

 Interview Process

-Personal interviews occur between September and February.
-Four to six interview dates are scheduled with 16-20 applicants each date.
+Between September and January, there are typically six interview days scheduled with 16-20 applicants invited for each date.
 Interviews for highly qualified applicants will be extended no more than 3-4 weeks prior to a scheduled interview date.
 It is not unusual for applicants to be invited much closer to the interview date.
 Interviews are conducted via Zoom or in person, depending on the preference of the applicant and space available.
+There is no preference given for applicants who interview in person or via Zoom.
+Offers for acceptance into the program are made 2-3 weeks after each interview date.

 Selection Factors